dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 you are using a different Linux distribution or version that the documentation was written for.

-So the time that two people had lost in a single day was pretty huge.
+So the time that a company had lost from two developers that weren't able to write code for the rest of the day, was pretty huge as you would imagine.

-Properly configured machine took more than half a day to set up, For the rest of the week we still had to install or configure some of the services because we obviously had forgotten to install or configure them all at he beginning.
+If we would had a proper process in place that would have allowed us to build and configure everything automatically the impact to the cost would have been much smaller.

+---

+SWITCH TO SLIDE #20

+---

 So when the weekend arrived I started to think about the issue more closely and how could we resolve it or make it a little bit more efficient, because the current